 Unmount a bucket using the following commands:

-Specifies the size (in MB) of each part for multipart upload.
+Specifies the size (in MB) of each part for the multipart upload.
 It is 10 MB by default.
-A maximum of 10000 parts for a single file are allowed for a multipart upload.
-If the file size exceeds 100 GB (10 MB * 10000), you need to adjust this parameter accordingly.
+Up to 10,000 parts are allowed for a file in a multipart upload.
+If the file is larger than 100 GB (10 MB * 10000), you need to adjust this parameter accordingly.

 Allows other users to access the folder to which the bucket is mounted.